 - In Death: Some of the characters, particularly the rich ones like Roarke, end up in this trope.
 Then there are characters who are average-looking, or just ugly-looking.

-- The 'haut' caste of the Cetagandan Empire fulfill this trope in every detail.
+- In the Vorkosigan Saga, the 'haut' caste of the Cetagandan Empire fulfill this trope in every detail.
 They have been experimenting with human genetics for centuries.

 - The citizens of the Capitol from The Hunger Games.
 While the rest of the Panem districts are on the brink of starvation, the Capitol expends its wealth on extravagant parties consuming as much food as possible, and even drinking emetic beverages to induce vomiting so they can continue eating.
 Many Capitol citizens avert this, however, by indulging in plastic surgery so over-the-top that they become grotesque.

 - The books of Danielle Steel.
 All are set in glamorous locales—New York, Paris, London, San Francisco, Los Angeles.
 And all of her protagonists are very successful.
 The "poorest" that any of her characters has been is upper middle class.
 That said, the vast majority of these people have worked very hard and honestly to achieve this wealth (except for her villains of course, who were either born into it or got it through unscrupulous methods) and have maintained their down-to-earth demeanor (again, excepting her villains, who either are corrupt or become so).

 - In The Mortal Instruments, all the Nephilim are somehow good-looking (with the possible exception of Hodge and The REAL Sebastian Verlac).
 The vampires, too.

 - In The House of Night, vampyres are all gorgeous and talented — it's mentioned that most important historical figures like Shakespeare are vampyres, and so are most movie stars and pop singers.